Mission and Beliefs

 We understand that learning is emotional as well as cognitive and is both an individual and social experience.

 We understand that learning transfer happens best in rich, relevant contexts.

 - CIS shall always meet the requirements for private schools under the Cayman Islands Ministry of Education.

-- We will only allow policies, procedures, or behaviors that promote the growth and achievement of students.
+- CIS will only allow policies, procedures, and behaviors that promote the growth and achievement of students.

-- CIS shall always remain accredited by a U.S. regional agency and other recognized international agencies.
+- CIS shall always remain accredited by a U.S. regional agency and other recognized international entities.

-- We will not tolerate behavior that diminishes the dignity, self-worth or safety of any individual.
+- CIS will not tolerate behavior that diminishes the dignity, self-worth or safety of any individual.

-- All programs and services must be consistent with the strategic plan.
+- CIS programs and services will be consistent with the strategic plan.

 - CIS will only accept and retain those students for whom there is an existing appropriate educational program.

-- All decisions will be made based on assuring the school remains fiscally responsible and operates within its own resources.
+- CIS decisions will be made based on assuring the school remains fiscally responsible and operates within its own resources.